Indications and Usage

 - your blood sugar is too low (hypoglycemia) or you are allergic to any of its ingredients.

-Before taking Fiasp®, tell your health care provider about all your medical conditions including, if you:
+Before taking NovoLog®, tell your health care provider about all your medical conditions including, if you are:

-- are taking new prescription or over-the-counter medicines, including supplements.
+- taking new prescription or over-the-counter medicines, including supplements.